Know How to Properly Cancel Recurring Payments and Which Legal Protections Exist for You

 Retailers who do not follow these requirements are subject to action from the Federal Trade Commission (FTC), including penalties.

 The Electronic Fund Transfer Act

-Typical companies you might pay on a recurring basis, such as for magazine subscriptions, newspaper subscriptions, and donations, are governed by the Electronic Fund Transfer Act.
+Typically the companies you might pay on a recurring basis, such as for magazine subscriptions, newspaper subscriptions, and donations, are governed by the Electronic Fund Transfer Act.
 This law limits your liability when you do not authorize an electronic funds transfer and provides recourse when the law is violated.

 Tips for cancelling a recurring charge or debit

-- Know the specific requirement to cancel before you try cancelling.
+- Know the specific requirement to cancel.